Please call (844) 580-5000 with any questions not found in our FAQs and we will be happy to help.

 Will my Insurance Cover my Care?
 What if I Don’t Have Insurance?

-Silver Oaks Behavioral Hospital accepts all insurance types.
-If you do not have insurance, or to speak with a financial counselor, call (844) 580-5000.
+Silver Oaks Behavioral Hospital accepts many insurance types.
+If you do not have insurance, or would like to speak with a financial counselor, call (844) 580-5000.